-Every pupil has a duty to ensure that she attends school every day and is punctual.
+Every student has a duty to ensure that she attends school every day and is punctual.

-- To be in school each day and to be on time -8.55 a.m. - To attend all classes required by her timetable - To never leave school during the day without permission - To keep a record of attendance in her Homework Diary - To bring in a note from her parent/guardian on the day of her return explaining the period of absence - To catch up on all work missed during her absence - To undertake detention if she neglects any of these responsibilities.
+- To be in school each day and to be on time -08:55 - To attend all classes required by her timetable - To never leave school during the day without permission - To keep a record of attendance in her Homework Diary - To bring in a note from her parent/carer on the day of her return explaining the period of absence - To catch up on all work missed during her absence - To undertake detention if she neglects any of these responsibilities.

-Role of Parent/Guardian
+Role of Parent/Carer

-Parents have a legal duty to ensure:
+Parents and carers have a legal duty to ensure: